James Arax

 The Yang long form (108)

 My technical foundation is the traditional Yang long form: a codified sequence of 108 movements.
-Regular practice builds a precise understanding of flow—posture, release, breath, direction, stability.
-Over time, I began teaching—and structuring a modern progression that can be used in real life.
+Through regular practice, it develops a precise understanding of flow through posture, release, breath, direction, coordination, and stability.
+Over time, I began not only to teach, but also to structure a contemporary progression that could remain faithful to this depth while becoming usable in real life.

 Transitions